Happy Death Day: Filming

 Filming took place at and around Loyola University in New Orleans, Louisiana, and it lasted 5 weeks.
 The scenes where Tree awakens in Carter's bed after her death were filmed back to back in a span of two days.
-The scene after Tree pushes Lori out of the window was supposed to be at the sorority house, but the filming permit was over before production was able to shoot there, forcing the location to be changed into a Los Angeles diner also featured in another Blumhouse production, Split.
+The scene after Tree pushes Lori out of the window was supposed to take place at the sorority house, but the filming permit had ended before production was able to shoot there, forcing the location to be changed to a Los Angeles diner.